TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 The "node expansion" classes :php:`FieldControl`, :php:`FieldInformation` and :php:`FieldWizard` are called by containers and elements and allow "enriching" containers and elements.
 Which enrichments are called can be configured via TCA.

-This API is the substitution of the old "TCA wizards array" and has been introduced with Core version 8.

 FieldInformation
   Additional information.
 In elements, their output is shown between the field label and the element itself.
 They can